priyansh-dimri/BODMAS_SIH25/README.md

 **AI/ML:**

-- JavaScript implementation of a Kalman Filter for on-device sensor fusion.
+- **On-Device:** JavaScript implementation of a Kalman Filter for sensor fusion.
+- **Backend:** Python model for travel path anomaly detection.

 ---